thatdeep/ip_addr_counter/README.md

 ### 4. `UniqueIPCounterBitArrayParallel.java`
 - **Description**: Inspired by the [1 billion row challenge blog post](https://questdb.io/blog/billion-row-challenge-step-by-step/) and their code for parallel file reading/processing in chunks.

-  - **Concept**:
-    1. Treat the file as a contiguous memory segment and calculate fixed chunk starting and ending offsets.
+    - Treat the file as a contiguous memory segment and calculate chunk starting and ending offsets.
-    2. The bitmask is shared among threads.
+    - The bitmask is shared among threads to save memory.
 Concurrent access is managed by dividing the bitmask into 256 `AtomicIntegerArray` segments, indexed by the first part of the IP address.
 This reduces the likelihood of concurrent access to the same segment, as the segments have non-overlapping index spaces.
-    3. Each thread parses its lines within its chunk, converts them to a global bitmask index, determines the segment and segment index, and performs atomic read-modify-update operations until successful.
+    - Each thread parses its lines within its chunk, converts them to a global bitmask index, determines the segment and segment index, and performs atomic read-modify-update operations until success.
-    4. The final step is to aggregate the count of bits set to 1, which corresponds to the total number of unique IP addresses.
+    - The final step is to aggregate the count of bits set to 1, which corresponds to the total number of unique IP addresses.

 - **Results**:
   - Successfully computed 1 billion unique addresses from a test file.
   - Processing time on a MacBook Air M1 was between 140-160 seconds for a 114GB file.
+- **Notes**:
-  - Utilized JDK 22 to leverage advanced `java.lang.foreign` features.
+  - Utilized JDK 22 to leverage advanced `java.lang.foreign` features